django-cms/django-cms/docs/tutorial.rst

 My First Plugin
 ---------------

 There are a few plugins included with the CMS that let you put basic content into a page's placeholders.
 To put custom content into a placeholder, you need to write a CMS plugin.
 A plugin consists of two things: A model that holds the actual data you want to store, and a plugin class that tells the CMS how to render the plugin.
-Let's write a plugin that displays a title and some text.
+Let's write a plugin that displays a title & some text.

 Create a django application and install it in settings.py.
 If you want to save data to the database, you must create a model in the plugin's ``models.py``. ::